YunoHost/doc/dns_config.md

 444.333.222.111.in-addr.arpa    name = domain.tld.
 ```

-Most of the time, this setting is located in a dedicated section or could need
-a support request to your ISP or VPS provider.
+The diagnosis system available in the webadmin performs this checks automatically (in section Email).

 ### Dynamic IP